 Keep Your Space Clean and Uncluttered

-When working with a 10×10 space, aim for the “less is more” look.
+When working with a 10×10 trade show booth space, aim for the “less is more” look.
 You don’t want visitors to feel overwhelmed or distracted when they visit your booth, so focus on graphics with no more than 6-10 words, high quality images, clean typography and good lighting.
 You want visitors to walk by your booth and know what your brand does.

 Use Technology to Share Your Products

-When you’re limited on space, you have to be more creative with how you use it.
+When you’re limited on trade show booth space, you have to be more creative with how you use it.
 Instead of filling your exhibit with products and accessories, use it to interact with your visitors.
 Touchscreens, kiosks and virtual reality headsets can all be used to introduce your products and services.
 If visitors want to learn more, they can take the next steps to convert.